A Tour through Seneca Village

 20. 85th Street

 The Receiving Reservoir was supplied with fresh water by the gravity-fed Croton Aqueduct, a 38-mile long brick masonry tunnel, with dimensions of circa 8 feet wide by 8 feet high—allowing aqueduct keepers to walk inside and inspect the structure.The aqueduct ran under or close to ground from the Old Croton Dam in Westchester County to the reservoir’s influent gate at 85th Street.
 85th Street was also the main public street of Seneca Village, with all three churches, the school house, and several homes, including the Wilsons’, Gearys’, and Hamptons’ fronting it.
 To construct the aqueduct, which ran 5 to 10 feet beneath 85th Street, the street had to be excavated and then covered with a new surface sometime before 1842.
-To reflect this, we have depicted 85th Street with a better maintained quality and texture of dirt, and indicated the aqueduct underneath in dotted lines.
+To reflect this, we have depicted 85th Street with a better maintained quality and texture of dirt, and indicated the aqueduct underneath as a tunnel.

 21. Mathew House

 Owned by William M. Mathew, this home was one of the three highest-valued in the village: $4000 in 1855.
 Mathew, 43, a whitewasher and African Union Church preacher, and his wife Ann, 30, were from Delaware.
 They shared their house with another Black family from Maryland, the Snowdens: Darius, 39, a waiter; wife Matilda, 28; and their two daughters, 11 and 9.
 Like Andrew Williams, Mathew petitioned the city for more compensation than the $1235 offered for taking his home of 23 years to build the park.
-He detailed improvements he had made “with a view to a permanent home”: he rebuilt the original (ca.1832) house in 1845, costing between $400 and $500; installed a well, $50; planted shrubs and fruit trees, $100; and raised the property to street grade, $50.
+He detailed improvements he had made “with a view to a permanent home”: he rebuilt the original (ca. 1832) house in 1845, costing between $400 and $500; installed a well, $50; planted shrubs and fruit trees, $100; and raised the property to street grade, $50.
 Agricultural fields and fruit trees on the south side of the property and willow-like trees on the east side may have provided privacy from the Croton Reservoir.
 A stream also ran just east of the property.

 22. Garnet House